avalanchesiqi/youtube-crosstalk/README.md

 ## Python packages version
 All codes are developed and tested in Python 3.6.7, along with NumPy 1.14.5, matplotlib 3.0.3 and SciPy 1.2.1.

-## Data
-The data is hosted on [Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/TORICY).
-See more details in this [data description](/data/README.md).